Sasha Johnson: Shooting

 On 23 May 2021, Johnson was shot in the head.
-The Metropolitan Police were notified of the attack, in Peckham, London, around 3 a.m.
+The Metropolitan Police were notified of the attack, which took place in Peckham, London, at around 3 a.m.
 TTIP said Johnson had earlier received death threats and her car had been vandalised a month before the incident.
 At the time of the shooting she was facing prosecution for racial abuse of a police officer.
 According to a friend, Johnson was not the intended target of the shooting.
 A police spokesperson said a few hours after the crime that investigation was at an early stage, and that police had no knowledge of prior threats and that no-one had yet been arrested over the incident.
 On 25 May, police were reported as saying that Johnson "had been shot by a group of four black men" while attending a party; Metropolitan Police Commander Alison Heydari said the men had "entered the garden of the property and discharged a firearm".
 It was later reported that another person attending the party was shot in the foot.

 A vigil was held for Johnson outside King's College Hospital on the evening of 24 May, arranged by a UK offshoot of the US organisation Black Lives Matter.

-On 26 May, five males between the ages of 17 and 28 were arrested on suspicion of attempted murder of Johnson.
+On 26 May, five males between the ages of 17 and 28 were arrested on suspicion of the attempted murder of Johnson.
 An 18-year-old man was charged with conspiracy to murder; the four other males were bailed.
 On 7 June, the police and Johnson's mother appealed for witnesses, as none of the thirty party guests had come forward.
 On 12 June, a second man was charged with conspiracy to murder.
 On 16 June 2021, it was announced that a 25-year-old man had been arrested in Kent on that day on suspicion of conspiracy to murder.
 On 17 June, two further men were charged with conspiracy to murder.
 After a plea hearing on 5 November, they were due to stand trial for six weeks, beginning on 7 March 2022.